reoccurcat/discord2groupme/README.md

 A: Update node.js.

-Q: I get ` OSError: [Errno 98] Address already in use` or ` OSError: [WinError 10013] An attempt was made to access a socket in a way forbidden by its access permissions` when I use GroupMe hook.
+Q: I get ` OSError: [Errno 98] Address already in use` when I use GroupMe hook.

-A: Either port 80 is already in use or it's restricted by your OS.
+A: Either port 80 is already in use.
 Specify a different one as an argument.

+Q: I get ` OSError: [WinError 10013] An attempt was made to access a socket in a way forbidden by its access permissions` when I use GroupMe hook.

+A: Port 80 is restricted by your OS.
+You can either start the program with admin/root or specify one above 1000 as an argument.